JazBom/Project-4/README.md

 Front-end built in ReactJS with Bootstrap, back-end built using Ruby-on-Rails with Postgres SQL database.

-Admin functionality includes protected admin-only routes using JWT tokens for editing menus (changes that are stored in the database successfully are automatically rendered to the public-facing menu UI) including adding, deleting and editing item name, description and category.
+Admin functionality includes admin-only routes using log-in generated JWT token.
+This includes a form for editing menus and menu items.
+Changes that are stored in the menu database successfully are automatically rendered to the public-facing menu list in the UI.
 Each item has a unique SQL database id.

-A separate admin functionality, also with protected routes, allows admin to add and delete images - for example, of the cafe, locals and resident pooches.
+A separate database and admin route allows admin to add and delete images of local dogs etc using a url with add/delete functionality.

-Two bespoke APIs (currently named 'menu', and 'dogs', however these names may be updated if the scope of current data changes) create and access data stored in postgres for this purpose through CRUD functionality and via a Ruby-on-Rails backend server.
+The two bespoke APIs create and access data stored in postgres for this purpose through CRUD functionality and via a Ruby-on-Rails backend server.

+The configuration of the database tables make use of SQL entity association - the menu form adds instances to the 'menu items' table with values including a menu category id number, which references the relevant instance id from a separate 'menu categories' table.

 ![Screen Shot 2021-03-09 at 8 33 22 pm](https://user-images.githubusercontent.com/65477570/110449887-c2a83800-8116-11eb-8846-5405b3e60353.png)